How to remove spam and fake iOS and Android reviews

 - Reviews with no text in them

-- Reviews with links to websites, phone numbers, email addresses
+- Reviews with links to websites, phone numbers, or email addresses

-- Reviews with no meaningful words, just letters (like “ghghghg”).
+- Reviews with no meaningful words, just letters (eg “ghghghg”).

 Aggressive and offensive reviews

 - Sexual context

 Off-topic and fake reviews